Do you have a website but not selling much from it?

 Of course, there will be other call-to-action buttons like: “Learn more” or “Get in touch”, to help your readers understand more about your business.
 But using ONE strong and direct call-to-action is simply the way to start selling more.

 8) An Irresistible Lead-Magnet.

-Give your potential clients a good reason to keep you in mind if they’re not ready to buy from you yet.
-How?
-Through a valuable lead magnet relevant to your business that helps you be seen as the lead expert.
+Give your visitors a good reason to keep you in mind if they’re not ready to buy from you yet.
+Like a lead magnet relevant to your business that helps you be seen as an expert in your niche.